-October 12-14, 2017: I’ll present a poster on children’s understanding of time and causality at the Cognitive Development Society meeting in Portland, OR.
+October 12-14, 2017: I presented a poster on children’s understanding of time and causality at the Cognitive Development Society meeting in Portland, OR.

-September 11, 2017: I’ll give a talk on the development of time concepts in the Department of Psychiatry at the UCSD Medical School.
+September 11, 2017: I gave a talk on the development of time concepts in the Department of Psychiatry at the UCSD School of Medicine.